-This list is not intended to be exhaustive; the sheer size and amount of places opening, closing and existing in Greater Tokyo demands an army of greasy, cheesy, burger-loving writers to file addendums on a weekly basis to keep the list accurate.
-Since I am only one of this type, alone in the Metropolis for this publication, I am humbly forced to curtail the article to my opinion of good burger haunts.
-As such, this means I can’t profess to tell how good chains like Shake Shack, Fatburger, Wendy’s, and the others are (they are pretty darn good though!), and will be limiting myself to the one-offs, “only in Tokyo” burger joints I’ve personally experienced first hand.
+This list is not exhaustive; the sheer size and amount of places opening, closing, and existing in Greater Tokyo demands an army of greasy, cheesy, burger-loving writers to file addendums weekly to keep the list accurate.
+With all that on offer, I can only humbly offer my own opinion of good burger haunts.
+As such, this means I can’t profess how good chains like Shake Shack, Fatburger, Wendy’s, and the others are (they are pretty good though!), and will be limiting myself to the one-offs, “only in Tokyo” burger joints I’ve personally experienced first hand.
 Yoroshiku onegaishimasu.

 Address: 2-21-15 Ebisunishi, Shibuya, Tokyo